 How to get to Banff National Park

-Nowadays the vast majority of visitors get to park by car.
+Nowadays the vast majority of visitors get to the park by car.
 There are two main directions, either from Calgary or Vancouver.
 Smaller amounts of tourist visit from Jasper or come from the US directly via road 93 and Kootenay National Park.

 Canadian National Parks are very well maintained, and entry fees play a big part in that effort.
 You will have to buy a day pass or annual pass upon entry in Banff National Park.
 Coming from Calgary you will cross booths at the beginning of the park on the highway.
 Other entrances don’t have toll booths and you will have to buy a pass at visitor’s centers.
 Find out more about prices and passes.

 Road conditions and driving in Banff National Park

-Banff is a small town with good public transport network which gets you everywhere in town (and also to Canmore).
+Banff is a small town with a good public transport network which gets you everywhere in town (and also to Canmore).
 It is reasonably priced and we recommend it to use during the high season.
-Roads within Banff National Park are well maintained and even during winter are drivable.
-You can expect some closures after big snow storms when maintenance crews have to plow big amounts of snow.
-Some roads also have seasonal closures to either protect the wildlife or tourists.
-See which closure may affect your plans.
+Roads within Banff National Park are well maintained and even during winter are drivable even though you need to be very careful on Icefields Parkway.

 Services in Banff and Lake Louise are very expensive.
 Visiting Banff outside the main season pays off.
 Prices for accommodation in Banff and Lake Louise during summer months can be as much as triple the price compared to shoulder season.
 And that is definitely a lot.

 Attractions in Banff National Park have stable (high) prices throughout the year.
-Some may have seasonal closures, for example, boat rides are not possible on frozen lakes (obviously) or Banff gondola doesn’t operate couple weeks in January.
+Some may have seasonal closures, for example, boat rides are not possible on frozen lakes (obviously) or Banff gondola doesn’t operate for a couple of weeks in January.

 Best time to visit Banff and Lake Louise for outdoor activities

 Hiking is the most popular outdoor activity in Banff National Park.
 Best time to visit Banff for hiking is between June and end of October.
 Where in June you might still have some trails covered with snow and mud.
 October is last month for summer hiking and with snowshoes, it’s a year-round activity.

-Downhill skiing and cross-country skiing are another popular activities in Banff.
-Park has three ski resorts Lake Louise, Sunshine Village and Mt.
+Downhill skiing and cross-country skiing are other popular activities in Banff.
+Park has three ski resorts Lake Louise, Sunshine Village, and Mt.
 Norquay.
 Best skiing conditions are from December up to March.
 Outside of this period and during warmer winters you will have either not enough snow or icy conditions on the slopes.

 Mountain biking in Banff

-Banff and the Canadian Rockies offer conditions for mountain biking from the end of May to begging of October.
-Outside of this time frame, you won’t have many options to bike within park unless you bike on the roads.
+Banff and the Canadian Rockies offer conditions for mountain biking from the end of May to beginning of October.
+Outside of this time frame, you won’t have many options to bike within the park unless you bike on the roads.